Hell's Mouth to Godrevy circular walk

 More about Godrevy Lighthouse and Virginia Woolfe in Cornwall

-10. Go through the gate and follow the second path from the right (i.e. straight ahead) to reach the mound.
+10. Go through the gate and follow the right-hand path to reach the mound.

 On 30th January 1649, the Prince of Wales did not have a good day!
 His father (Charles I) was decapitated and on the same day a ship named The Garland carrying many of his possessions, including his entire wardrobe and that of his mother, was wrecked on the Stones Reef.
 There were only three survivors from the wreck - a man, a boy, and a dog.
 A few of the garments washed ashore, but the majority of the cargo was lost and divers still search the reef in the hope of finding treasure.

-11. At the mound, bear right onto the surfaced path and follow it a short distance to reach a waymark.
+11. At the mound, bear right onto the stony path and follow it a short distance to reach a waymark.

 Dunes (called towans in Cornish) form when dry sand from the beach is blown by the wind, and initially lodges against an obstruction, eventually forming a ridge.
 More sand can then accumulate against the ridge and vegetation such as marram grass can then take hold, preventing the resulting sand hill from washing or blowing away.